ericbrenner/ericintegra/README.md

 	- Adds '.invalid' to all the emails.
 - `SandboxRefreshAddInvalidEmail`
 	- Calls the `AddInvalidToContactEmail` class to update emails, this class is added to the Sandbox Template during refresh.
+#### Custom Settings
+- there is a Custom Setting `Sandbox__c` that is used in sandboxes to disable validation rules.
+This Custom Setting record is created when the `SandboxRefreshAddInvalidEmail` class is executed.

 #### Validation Rules
 - `Do_not_allow_invalid_email_postfix`